 Wanderlust by Rebecca Solnit – A history of walking that is about time and space and consciousness of the world as much as about putting one foot in front of the other.

 What I Saw Reports From Berlin 1920-33 – Joseph Roth – Acclaimed Jewish-Austrian Roth takes us on a journey of Berlin, recording the violent social and political paroxysms that constantly threatened to undo the fragile democracy that was the Weimar Republic.

 This Must Be The Place – Anna Winger – This wonderful Berlin novel brings two different perspectives on the city from two different people who for their own reasons have the time to explore the German capital and each other.

 Berlin Blues – Sven Regener – For those who enjoy the laid back atmosphere of Berlin then the protagonist is pretty horizontal!
 It’s 1989 and, whenever he isn’t hanging out in the local bars, Herr Lehmann lives entirely free of responsibility in the bohemian Berlin district of Kreuzberg.

-NOTICE: The shop has now closed but the online book service will continue.
+NOTE: The latter Dialogue Book shop in Xberg has also now closed but the online book service will continue.